Audi A8: S8 5.2 FSI quattro

 The S8's top speed is electronically limited to 250 km/h.
 Audi's factory performance claims indicate a 0 to 100 km/h time of 5.1 seconds whilst consuming 98 RON unleaded petrol.
 The S8 has similar performance to Audi's own top-of-the-line A8 L W12, though the W12 is more expensive, has more torque, and built on a longer wheelbase.
 Compared to the A8 L W12, the S8 has sportier mechanical features such as a firmer suspension, larger wheels, and ceramic brakes.
 The shorter wheelbase and 10-cylinder engine save weight for better handling, but at 5.4 seconds from 0–60 mph the S8 trails the W12.

 The S8, like its related A8, utilises a multi-link suspension layout front and rear, with pressurised air springs.
 However, for the S8, the effective spring and damper rates are noticeably firmer, along with re-engineered suspension mounts.

 The brake system consists of radially ventilated discs all round.
 The discs are clamped with gloss-black painted dual-piston calipers up front, and a single-piston sliding caliper at the rear, coupled to an electro-mechanical parking brake.
-A Bosch ESP 5.7 (later upgraded to ESP 8.0) electronic stability control, with ABS, brake assist, EBD complete the brake system.
+A Bosch ESP 5.7 (later upgraded to ESP 8.0) electronic stability control, with ABS, brake assist, and EBD complete the brake system.
 Optional "Audi ceramic" carbon fibre-reinforced silicon carbide (C/SiC) composite front and rear brakes are available, which use radially vented, and floating SGL Carbon discs, with anthracite grey painted twelve-piston fixed Brembo monobloc alloy calipers.
 Standard alloy wheels consist of 20-inch "S design" alloy wheels.

-A8L Centennial Limited Edition (2009–)
+A8L Centennial Limited Edition (2009)

 The A8L Centennial Limited Edition (奧迪A8L百年限量版) is a limited (800 units total) version of the A8L 3.0 FSI with multitronic and the A8L 6.0 W12 quattro for the Chinese market, commemorating Audi's 100th anniversary.
-It includes a horizontal chrome-plated front grille (from the A8L 6.0 W12 quattro), "V6" metal logo at the upper left of the air-inlet grille (A8L 3.0 FSI), LED daytime running lights, heated leather steering wheel, 19-inch 12-spoke polished aluminium alloy wheels, heated steering wheel in grey leather with beige stitching, Bang & Olufsen advanced audio system, Alcantara equipment bag, Assam ash red veneer, floor mat with aluminium trim and a metal 'Audi exclusive' commemorative logo at inner door trims.
+It includes a horizontal chrome-plated front grille (from the A8L 6.0 W12 quattro), "V6" metal logo at the upper left of the air-inlet grille (A8L 3.0 FSI), LED daytime running lights, 19-inch 12-spoke polished aluminium alloy wheels, heated steering wheel in grey leather with beige stitching, Bang & Olufsen advanced audio system, Alcantara equipment bag, Assam ash red veneer, floor mat with aluminium trim and a metal 'Audi exclusive' commemorative logo at inner door trims.

-The vehicles went on sale on the 18 October 2009 as 2010 model year vehicles.
+The vehicles went on sale on 18 October 2009 as 2010 model year vehicles.

 Engine variants

-In North America, only the 4.2 V8, 5.2 V10, and 6.0 W12 petrol engines are available.
+In North America, only the 4.2 V8, 5.2 V10, and 6.0 W12 petrol engines were available.
 The 4.0 TDI was discontinued when the 4.2 TDI was introduced.